-3) Approval criteria.
-After notice and a public hearing in accordance with Massachusetts General Laws Chapter 40A, Section 9, 11, and 15 and after following the procedure outlined in this Bylaw, the Planning Board may grant such a special permit with any conditions, safeguards, and limitations, if it determines:
+- (3 2) Approval criteria.
+After notice and a public hearing in accordance with Massachusetts General Laws Chapter 40A, Section 9, 11, and 15 and after following the procedure outlined in this Bylaw, the Planning Board may grant such a special permit with any conditions, safeguards, and limitations, if it determines: - (a) That the application form and content referred to in § 125-35C(1), herein is properly completed. - (b) That the site plan referred to in § 125-35C(1) is properly completed.

-- (a) That the application form and content referred to in § 125-35C(1), herein is properly completed. - (b) That the site plan referred to in § 125-35C(1) is properly completed. - (c) That all the other requirements of this Section and Bylaw are fully met. - (d) That the design and layout of the proposed OSC-PRD is superior to a conventional subdivision plan in preserves open space for conservation and recreation; that it preserves natural features of the land; allows more efficient provision of streets, utilities and other public services; and, that it provides a high degree of design quality, based on the criteria and considerations enumerated herein in § 125-35E. - (e) That if development of single family homes is being proposed on separate lots, as opposed to a clustered village concept that is a major objective of this Bylaw, exemplary site planning is demonstrated, and other determinations in § 125-35D, are met.
+- (c) That all the other requirements of this Section and Bylaw are fully met. - (d) That the design and layout of the proposed OSC-PRD-is superior to a conventional subdivision plan in preserving preserves open space for conservation and recreation; that it preserves natural features of the land; allows more efficient provision of streets, utilities and other public services; and, that it provides a high degree of design quality, based on the criteria and considerations enumerated herein in § 125-35E. - (e) That if development of single-family homes is being proposed on separate lots, as opposed to a clustered village concept that is a major objective of this Bylaw, exemplary site planning is demonstrated, and other determinations in § 125-35D, are met.

-Editor's Note: See Ch.
-130. Subdivision Control.
+(2) Editor's Note: See Ch.
+130, Subdivision Control.

-D. Design criteria.
-In its consideration of an OSC-PRD, the Planning Board shall give particular attention to, and shall use as a basis for its decision, all of the following:

-- Lots, streets, off-street parking, sidewalks, pathways and buildings which achieve the harmonious integration of the proposed development with surrounding properties. - (2) Overall layout and design that achieves the best possible relationship between the proposed development and the land under consideration. - (3) Appropriately sized and configured open spaces for active or passive recreation, and where possible, links to adjoining common open space areas. - (4) Protection of natural features such as streams, mature trees or clusters of trees, rock outcrops, bluffs, slopes, high points, views, vistas, and historic or archeological features.
+- D. Design criteria.
+In its consideration of an OSC-PRD, the Planning Board shall give particular attention to, and shall use as a basis for its decision, all of the following: - (1) Lots, streets, off-street parking, sidewalks, pathways and buildings which achieve the harmonious integration of the proposed development with surrounding properties. - (2) Overall layout and design that achieves the relationship between the proposed development and the land under consideration. - (3) Appropriately sized and configured open spaces for active or passive recreation, and where possible, links to adjoining common open space areas. - (4) Protection of natural features such as streams, mature trees or clusters of trees, rock outcrops, bluffs, slopes, high points, views, vistas, and historic or archeological features. - (5) Provision of large buffer areas, composed of existing vegetation, to surround building groupings and building envelope areas, to discourage site clearing and encourage preservation of existing land cover and mature vegetation. - (6) Provision of access accessibility to open spaces for the physically handicapped, elderly and children. for all, consistent with Massachusetts Architectural Access Board, 521 CMR 1.00 et seq.
+Accessibility Rules and GRegulationsuidelines. - (7) Use of open spaces for preserving, enhancing, or providing scenic vistas; preservation and protection of historic resources.